menschel-d/meta-barebox/doc/ref-manual.md

 on which it will run, it might be reasonable to patch the base overlay.
 If you  work on a BSP layer instead, the preferred way would be to modify the board specific overlay accordingly.
-More information can be obtained by reading the official documentation on the [Barebox Default Environment Version 2][].
+More information can be obtained by reading the official documentation of the [Barebox Default Environment Version 2][].

 [Barebox Default Environment Version 2]: